scriptPilot/add-php-backend/README.md

 - Run `npm run backend` to start the backend
 - Open the PHP Server at http://localhost:8000
 - Open phpMyAdmin at http://localhost:8080
-- Use the PHP CRUD api with `/api.php`
+- Use the PHP CRUD API in frontend with `/api.php`

 ## Development (this repository)